Community mourns beloved doctor, family and worker who officials say were killed by former NFL player - KRDO

 Authorities were called around 4:45 p.m. to the Lesslies’ home just south of Rock Hill, Tolson said.

 Tolson played two 911 calls for reporters at a news conference Thursday.
-In one, the air conditioning technicians’ employer tells a 911 operator that an injured worker had just called him about the shooting.
+In one, the air conditioning technicians’ employer tells a 911 operator that a wounded worker had just called him about the shooting.

 “(The worker was) screaming that he had been shot, and the other technician … had been shot and was non-responsive,” the caller tells the 911 operator.